 - Take note of the handle, because on some kits it is higher than normal.
 Also check the design and make sure that the pads don’t make contact with the ground.

-- There are a lot of different wheel kits sold online so it’s a good idea to spend some time reading reviews and comparing them.
+- You will find several different wheel kits online.
+Take time to review and compare them.
 While many of these are easy to use, some are difficult to assemble and require expertise.

 The bottom line is that when you’re shopping for wheel kits, look for those with durable high quality wheels that are capable of moving and transporting the generator you are using.

-When the word propane is mentioned, people usually think of grilling hamburgers and steaks during summer.
+When you hear the word propane, people often think of grilling hamburgers and steaks during summer.
 Nowadays, a growing number of generators now use propane because it provides several advantages over other gas generators.

 Several advantages using propane over gas generators

 For one thing, propane generators (Check prices here) have cylinders that prevent spills, and in the unlikely event that propane does spill, it’s going to evaporate quickly.
 Propane offers other advantages; it burns cleanly and costs only half as much as regular gas per gallon.
-Another reason why they’re good to use in generators is they run more quietly than gas, something that anyone who’s been around generators will appreciate.
+They run more quietly than gas.
+This is something that anyone who’s been around generators will appreciate.

 Generators that use propane are also handy in an emergency preparedness kit because you don’t need electricity to fill up the tank.
-Shelf life is very long too: gas can only be stored for 12 months maximum whereas you can store propane indefinitely.
-To put it another way, your concern should be the container because propane is going to outlast it.
+Shelf life is very long too.
+You can store gas for only 12 months maximum whereas you can store propane indefinitely.
+Your concern should be the container because propane is going to outlast it.
 If you can get quality containers, you’ll be able to stock up on propane without worrying about quality degradation or that it will be useless by the time you actually need to use it.

 While there are many types of generators available, you should look for the following: